 Details for joining the World Diabetes Day Postcard Exchange are below.
 Please review before you register.
 Important: If you decide you can NOT participate after registering, PLEASE send an email to Lee Ann stating you need to withdraw.

-1. Complete the online registration form: 2012 Registration
+1. Complete the online registration form: 2014 Registration

-3. Create a postcard, incorporating the World Diabetes Day Blue Circle into your design.
-It can be completely homemade, or you can creatively alter a purchased postcard.
-Your postcard should be a unique creation, displaying your creative energy and ideas, unlike any postcard you can buy.
-If you are looking for inspiration and ideas, please check the 2011 Gallery and World Diabetes Day Postcard Exchange on Facebook.
-Remember that you do not need artistic skill to create your postcard.
+4. Create five postcards, incorporating the World Diabetes Day Blue Circle into your design.
+This is an ART PROJECT.
+Your postcard should be a unique creation, unlike any postcard you can buy.
+If you do not want to create five separate designs, try working assembly-line style to make them all at once – each will be similar, but still subtly unique.
+For inspiration and ideas, check the 2011, 2012, and 2013 Galleries, and WDDPE Facebook page.
+You do NOT need artistic skill to create your postcard.
 Have fun, express what is in your heart, and the beauty will emerge!

-2012 Postcard Message:
+2014 Postcard Message:

-6. Expect a postcard to arrive in your mailbox.
+7. Expect a postcard to arrive in your mailbox.